Everything we know about Samsung’s new S22 ultra

-Samsung is expected to announce the Galaxy S22 at its Unpacked event in early February, but leaks are already revealing plenty of juicy details about the brand’s range of premium flagship phones for 2022.
+Samsung is due to announce the Galaxy S22 ultra at its Unpacked event in early February, but leaks are already revealing plenty of details about the brand’s range of premium flagship phones for 2022.
+The latest rumour?
+That the S22 devices will launch on 9 February.

-As usual, this handset is expected to actually be a family of three distinct models, each with a spec sheet and price tag fit for competing closely against the iPhone 13 and Google Pixel 6.
+As usual, this handset is expected to actually be a family of three distinct models, the Galaxy S22, S22 plus and S22 ultra, each with a spec sheet and price tag to compete with the iPhone 13 and Google Pixel 6.

 Samsung phones usually follow the evolution-not-revolution formula, shunning ground-breaking leaps in technology for minor improvements to the processors and camera units.
 As ever, the phones are expected to run the latest version of Google’s Android operating system, but with a visual overhaul to make the software look and feel distinctly Samsung.